slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ## On what men value in women

-*'What do you value most in a girl?
-Trust, style, nice to my family, ambitious and adventurous, must like burritos and road trips.'*
+Trust, style, nice to my family, ambitious and adventurous, must like burritos and road trips.

 > *'No matter how plain a woman may be, if truth and honesty are written across her face, she will be beautiful.' -- Eleanor Roosevelt*

 <!--
-### On types of people

-types of entrepreneurs: missionaries and mercenaries.

-hedonists + stoics

-takers + matchers + givers

-dreamers + makers + managers

-people that like you + people that don't like you + people that don't care about you

-spectators + dabblers + men in the arena.

 people of all political persuasions

-introverts have more probability of being an expert in their field extraversion is not good for mastery most people are not extremes and most people are in the middle introvert is not shyness. most things are not binary.
+introverts have more probability of being an expert in their field. extraversion is not good for mastery most people are not extremes and most people are in the middle. most things are not binary. introvert is not shyness.
 Imagine a introvertness scale from 1 to 7.
 It's hard to pass from a 2 to 7 but you can pass from 2 to a 3 or 4.

 - Putt's Law: "Technology is dominated by two types of people, those who understand what they do not manage and those who manage what they do not understand."
 -->